Bars and clubs fear another closure will leave the doors closed for good

 “A lot of fingers are being pointed at bars and nightclubs and the virus is far beyond bars and nightclubs,” said Fever Nightlife General Manager Austin Henry.

-It’s been about two months of being back open for many bars and clubs in Sedgwick County, but with the order from the county health department, bars and clubs may have to close for a second time.
-If restaurants serve food, it would limit their hours, forcing them to close by 10 PM.
+It’s been about two months of being back open for many bars and clubs in Sedgwick County, but with a new health order, bars and clubs may have to close for a second time.
+If restaurants serve food, it would limit their hours, forcing them to close by 10 p.m.

-Here is what was discussed from the Sedgwick County Health Department about the order.

 It’s a situation some businesses fear they won’t be able to overcome.

-“People like to hang out sun down so if we’re closing at ten essentially we’re closing at the time we start business,” said Sorrels Jamaican Food investor Raul Aguilar.
+“People like to hang out sun down so if we’re closing at 10 essentially we’re closing at the time we start business,” said Sorrels Jamaican Food investor Raul Aguilar.

 Fever Nightlife said they don’t understand why other businesses wont close too.